DevAthul-88/DevAthul-88/README.md

 ## Hi there 👋
+## Hey I'am Athul

-## I'am Athul from India. and i do content on Design and Development.
+## A passionate frontend developer from India and i do content on Design and Development.
 I really enjoy learning languages and frameworks like react and react native, as well as work in wordpress.
 I also enjoy wireframing ui , ux and design in general .

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=DevAthul-88)](https://github.com/anuraghazra/github-readme-stats)